Tata Tiago

-The Tata Tiago is a 5-door hatchback city car made by Tata Motors in India since 2016.
+The Tata Tiago is a 5-door hatchback city car produced by Tata Motors in India since 2016.

-Codenamed the "Kite" during development, the Tiago was previously announced as the Tata Zica, with "Zica" short for "zippy car", but it was changed because the launch of the car coincided with the outbreak of Zika virus.
+Codenamed the "Kite" during development, the Tiago was previously announced as the Tata Zica, with "Zica" being short for "zippy car", but it was changed because the launch of the car coincided with the outbreak of Zika virus.
 Tiago, a common Portuguese masculine name, was simultaneously picked from suggestions solicited online and from brand naming company Appella's fully validated shortlist of names, who were commissioned by Tata Motors to find an alternative name in February 2016.

 Since March 2017, a sedan derivative of the Tiago known as the Tigor has been produced.
+The Tiago was facelifted in 2026.